-- The OPEB Trust Fund is used to account for reserves set aside by the City to fund future OPEB costs. - The Agency Fund is custodial in nature and is used to account for funds held for others.
+- The pension and OPEB trust funds are used to accumulate resources for retiree post-employment benefits. - The Agency Fund is custodial in nature and is used to account for funds held for others.
 The fund reports only assets and liabilities, and therefore, has no measurement focus.